 Auckland War Memorial Museum

-The Museum of Transport and Technology (aka MOTAT) will greatly please all curious minds.
-Aviation displays, innovative machinery-based exhibitions, and fascinating historic relics come together to educate all visitors about the evolution of technology and life in New Zealand at large.
+The Museum of Transport and Technology (MOTAT) is the ultimate go-to for curious minds.
+Innovative machinery-based exhibitions, remarkable aviation displays, a model railway and a collection of fascinating historic relics come together to educate museum visitors about the evolution of transport and technology in New Zealand and its effect on life at large.

 Kelly Tarlton's Sea Life Aquarium